dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/sketchup.md

     * Vertical FOV (deg) - Vertical field of view in degrees of the camera, 0 to 180.
     * FOV distance - Distance to extend the camera field of view, 0m to 100m
     * FOV Alpha - Alpha transparancy of the camera field of view, 0.0 to 1.0
+* Simulator Properties - Set the simulator properties.
+Enabled when the simulator is not running.
+    * Trace enabled - Create a 3D trace of your flight.
+    * Mode - Uses either a smooth or accurate simulation of the flight path.
+This is just for the simulation within SketchUp.
+The real flight will always be both smooth and accurate.

 ### Helix parameters